-Byron Energy Ltd. (ASX:BYE Listed) is focused on conventional opportunities in the shallow waters (10 - 60m) of the US Gulf of Mexico (GOM) Shelf.
-The Company's strategy is underpinned by utilisation of established and cutting edge geophysical technology in its assessment of properties.
+Byron Energy Ltd. (ASX:BYE Listed) is an Operating Exploration and Production company focused on conventional, oil rich, high cash margin opportunities in the infrastructure rich, shallow waters (10 - 60m) of the US Gulf of Mexico (GOM) Shelf.

+The Company's strategy is underpinned by utilisation of established and cutting-edge geophysical technology in its assessment of properties.